HumanAssisted/JACS/README.md

 If you share your public key, other agents can verify the document is from your agent , but is not available in the command line yet.
+Also, note that the command line doesn't yet allow for the modification of documents or agents.

 ## Schemas IDs and Versions vs Signatures